tmowojtek/tmoolympus/README.md

 # project contributors

-- Dawid aka SNK - site layout design
+- Dawid - site layout design
-- Wojtek aka kiki - front-end, back-end, Red Hat Openshift v2 deplyment and maintenance
+- Wojtek - front-end, back-end, Red Hat Openshift v2 deplyment and maintenance

 # what was used?